ice458/Intel_RDFP_Library_Example_for_RPi_Pico2/README.md

-# Intel Decimal Floating-Point Math Library for Raspberry Pi Pico
+# Intel Decimal Floating-Point Math Library for Raspberry Pi Pico2

 This project demonstrates the use of Intel's Decimal Floating-Point Math Library on the Raspberry Pi Pico 2 microcontroller.